raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

 * TFTP RRQ 'bootcode.bin'
   * File not found: Server replies with TFTP error response with textual error message
   * File exists: Server will reply with the first block (512 bytes) of data for the file with a block number in the header
-    * Pi replys with TFTP ACK packet containing the block number, repeats until the last block which is not 512 bytes
+    * Pi replies with TFTP ACK packet containing the block number, and repeats until the last block which is not 512 bytes
 * TFTP RRQ 'bootsig.bin'
-  * This will normally result in an error file not found.
-This is fine it is expected and TFTP boot servers should be able to handle this fine.
+  * This will normally result in an error `file not found`.
+This is to be expected, and TFTP boot servers should be able to handle it.

 From this point the bootcode.bin code continues to load the system, the first file it will try to access is [`serial_number`]/start.elf if this does __not__ result in a error then any other files to be read will be pre-pended with the `serial_number`.
 This is useful because if enables you to create separate directories with separate start.elf / kernels for your Pis
 To get the serial number for the device you can either try this boot mode and see what file is accessed using tcpdump / wireshark or you can run a standard Raspbian SD card and `cat /proc/cpuinfo`

 If you put all your files into the root of your tftp directory then all following files will be accessed from there.

 ## Debugging the NFS boot mode

 The first thing to check is that the OTP bit is correctly programmed, to do this you need to add `program_usb_boot_mode=1` to config.txt and reboot (with a standard SD card that boots correctly into Raspbian.
 Once you've done this, you should be able to do:

 ```
 $ vcgencmd otp_dump | grep 17:
 17:3020000a
 ```

 If row 17 contains that value then the OTP is correctly programmed.
-You should now be able to remove the SD card and plug in Ethernet and then around 5 seconds after powering up the Pi the Ethernet LEDs should light up.
+You should now be able to remove the SD card, plug in Ethernet, and then the Ethernet LEDs should light up around 5 seconds after the Pi powers up.

-To capture the ethernet packets on the server use tcpdump on the tftpboot server (or DHCP server if they are different) you will need to capture the packets there otherwise you will not be able to see packets that get sent directly because network switches are not hubs!
+To capture the ethernet packets on the server, use tcpdump on the tftpboot server (or DHCP server if they are different).
+You will need to capture the packets there otherwise you will not be able to see packets that get sent directly because network switches are not hubs!

 ```
 sudo tcpdump -i eth0 -w dump.pcap